gordon-rennie/refined-article/article.md

 For auto-refinement to work we had to explicitly type our variables, *e.g.* `val x: PosInt` — otherwise the compiler would infer `x` as the base type, `Int`.
 We also saw that we can unwrap any refined value back to the base type using the `.value` method — we need this when we call external code.

-This feature is great for specifying hard-coded values in configuration or test fixtures which need refinement types.

-> **_NOTE:_** We can take advantage of Scala’s postfix notation support for better readability in our types.
-In fact, we already have: `refined`’s type declarations of `String Refined Predicate` is equivalent to `Refined[String, Predicate]`.
+> **_Tip:_** We can take advantage of Scala’s postfix notation support for better readability in our types.
+In fact, we already have: `refined`’s type definitions of the form `T Refined P` are equivalent to `Refined[T, P]`.
 Similarly, we could rewrite our previous example as `type Username = String Refined (Forall[LetterOrDigit] And Size[OpenClosed[0, 20]])`

 ### Runtime Refinement

 The majority of data we process is not known at compile time.
-Rather, it comes from the external boundaries of our services, in the form of HTTP requests or responses, events we consume, files we read, or databases we query.
+Rather, it comes from the external boundaries of our services, in the form of web requests, events, files, and database query results.
 In these cases we must safely convert the incoming data to our refinement types, and gracefully handle invalid values.
 Let’s firstly look at how we can do this manually, then explore some integration libraries that can do all the heavy lifting for us.

 ## Manual Validation

-Let’s define a toy domain entity using refinement types:
+Let’s define a toy domain entity `Account` with fields with refinement types:

 ```scala
 type AccountNumber = String Refined (Size[Equal[8]] And Forall[Digit])